Mayank-2k04/DailyNewsSender/README.md

 ## Overview

-This project fetches the latest news articles about Tesla(or any other topic) using the NewsAPI and sends them via email to a specified recipient.
+This project fetches the latest news articles about Tesla (or any other topic) using the NewsAPI and sends them via email to a specified recipient.
 The project consists of two Python scripts:

 1. **`main.py`** - Fetches news articles and sends them via email.
 2. **`sendmail.py`** - Handles sending emails securely using Gmail's SMTP server.

 ## Features

-- Fetches the latest news articles on Tesla(Topic can be made dynamic.
+- Fetches the latest news articles on Tesla(Topic can be made dynamic).
 - Formats and sends the top 10 articles via email.
 - Uses environment variables to securely store API keys and email credentials.